d-works42/Veeam/NAS/Isilon/readme.md

 Important: IsilonPlatform and SSLValidation are required to run this here successfully and can be found here: https://github.com/vchrisb/Isilon-POSH

-This is version 1.0
+This is version 1.3

 # Example
-.\Invoke-IsilonNASBackup.ps1 -IsilonName "192.168.60.220" -IsilonCluster "isilon01" -IsilonShare "ifs" -IsilonCredentialFile 'C:\Scripts\credential.xml' -IsilonSnapExpireDays "2"
+.\Invoke-IsilonNASBackup.ps1 -IsilonName "192.168.60.220" -IsilonCluster "isilon01" -IsilonShare "VeeamShare" -IsilonCredentialFile 'C:\Scripts\isilon-system-credentials.xml' -IsilonSnapExpireDays "2"